kailey-nieves/MDEF-Website-Repository/docs/Term2/Remixing-Materials-.01.md

 Process:

-1. choose ingredients
+1. choose the ingredients

-2. grind additives
+2. grinded the additives

-3. weight & write quantities
+3. weighted & wrote quantities

-4. prepare frame with fabric
+4. prepared the frame with fabric

-5. mix ingredients
+5. mixed ingredients

-6. spray calcium chloride solution on fabric
+6. sprayed calcium chloride solution on fabric

-7. pour mix
+7. poured the mix

-8. spray calcium chloride to solidify 9. let it dry
+8. sprayed calcium chloride to solidify

+9. left it dry

-10. remove from frame
+10. removed it from frame

 This are more experimentations w/ bio-threads but in this case as part of Lara Campos biomaterials class & group experimentation.
 <img src= "../../images/biohilos4.jpg" alt="Photo of Bio-threads">